 - 1. Set the outboard motor to appropriate position. - 2.
-Tighten the clamp screws by turning their handles. - Secure the clamp brackets to the transom board using bolts, flat washers and nylon locking nuts.

-Secure the outboard motor to the boat with a rope to prevent accidental loss of the outboard motor overboard.
+Tighten the clamp screws by turning their handles. - 3.
+Secure the clamp brackets to the transom board using bolts, flat washers and nylon locking nuts. - Secure the outboard motor to the boat with a rope to prevent accidental loss of the outboard motor overboard.

-Do not use tools to tighten clamp screws.
-Over tightening could result in damage to the clamp screws and clamp brackets.
+- Do not use tools to tighten clamp screws.
+Over tightening could result in damage to the clamp screws and clamp brackets. - Do not reuse nylon locking nut.